SketchyMaze/guidebook/docs/custom-doodads/index.md

 ## Using external editors

 You may find it more comfortable to draw your doodads in an external image editor.
-All of the game's built-in doodads were drawn in The GIMP.
+All of the game's built-in doodads were drawn in the free & open source image editor, [GIMP](https://www.gimp.org).
 The `doodad` command-line tool that ships with the game is able to convert a series of PNG images into a doodad, attach a JavaScript, set tags, and so on.